Ducted Laboratory Fume Hoods for Safe & Controlled Exhaust Ventilation

 Key Selection Factors for Ducted Fume Hoods

-• Construction Materials: Select interior liners and work surfaces that match your chemical resistance needs, durability expectations, and cleaning procedures.
+• Construction Materials: Select interior liners and work surfaces that match your chemical resistance needs, durability expectations, and cleaning and decontamination procedures.

-• Energy Efficiency & VAV Compatibility: Consider hoods designed for low-flow or VAV operation to reduce building exhaust loads and energy consumption.
+• Energy Efficiency & VAV Compatibility: Consider hoods designed for low-flow or VAV operation to reduce building exhaust loads and energy consumption while maintaining safety performance.

 Frequently Asked Questions About Ducted Fume Hoods